|

 With criticism about the ability of the side to

-play push and run on heavy pitches, Spurs put those to rest with a
+play push and run on heavy pitches, Spurs put those theories to rest with a

 Spurs came through this FA Cup Fourth